-In 1953 the U.S. Congress passed a law which substantially affected criminal jurisdiction in Indian Country.
-Public Law 2804 transferred federal jurisdiction over crimes occurring in Indian country to certain states.
+In 1953 the U.S. Congress passed a law that substantially affected criminal jurisdiction in Indian country.
+Public Law 28017 (PL 280) transferred federal jurisdiction over crimes occurring in Indian country to certain states.
 Six states (California, Minnesota, Nebraska, Oregon, and Wisconsin with certain exempted reservations and then Alaska upon statehood) were required to accept the transfer of jurisdiction.
 The other states were given the option of asserting jurisdiction.
-Dissatisfaction with Public Law 280 has lead to the partial or full retrocession (return of jurisdiction from the state to the federal government) of 25 reservations once covered by PL 280.